neo-ngd/seraph-id-chrome-extension/demo-issuer-verifier/README.md

 }, []);
 ```

-In this way you can remove the event listeners in the cleanup funcion (componentDidUnmount).
+In this way you can remove the event listeners in the cleanup funcion.

 After adding methods to manage extension responses the Issuer Page can access to the seraphId object to send the claim to the extension.